circleci/circleci-docs/jekyll/_cci2/ios-codesigning.md

 In this example configuration, we will set up and use a git repository for storage.

+To set up Fastlane Match:

-On your local machine, in the root of your repository, run `bundle exec fastlane match init` and follow the instructions to configure the Match repository.
-After configuration is complete, run `bundle exec fastlane match development` to generate and install the Development certificates and profiles, and then run `bundle exec fastlane match adhoc` to generate and install the Ad-hoc distribution certificates and profiles.
+* On your local machine, open Terminal and navigate to the root directory of your repository
+* Run `bundle exec fastlane match init`
+* Follow the instructions to configure the Match repository
+* After the above is complete, run `bundle exec fastlane match development` to generate and install the Development certificates and profiles
+* Then, run `bundle exec fastlane match adhoc` to generate and install the Ad-hoc distribution certificates and profiles.

 ### Preparing your Xcode project for use with Fastlane Match